-We named the property Itty Bitty Lakes over 34 years ago because in the 1930s the property was a state fish hatchery.
+We named the property Itty Bitty Lakes over 34 years ago because, in the 1930s, the property was a state fish hatchery.
 There are 6 small ponds.
 We have never wanted to take ourselves too Read more...

-We named the property Itty Bitty Lakes over 34 years ago because in the 1930s the property was a state fish hatchery.
+We named the property Itty Bitty Lakes over 34 years ago because, in the 1930s, the property was a state fish hatchery.
 There are 6 small ponds.
 We have never wanted to take ourselves too seriously.
 The campground was established a few years later.
 The trees have since become huge and some of the ponds are now more wetlands than ponds.

 The entire property is a bird sanctuary.
 Our main building was the center of town for many years.
 It was the grocery store, a billiard hall, a diesel garage and even a small bar.
-We purchased the property in 1984 and turned it into a fine art gallery, studios for painting, sculpting, weaving, and it is our home.
+We purchased the property in 1984 and turned it into a fine art gallery with studios for painting, sculpting, weaving, and it is our home.
 The US Post Office for Coaldale was first established in 1878 and is at the east end of our property.